The UK’s most sunbed addicted cities

 What you need to know about quick tanning

-Google search volume data from July 2023 to June 2024 shows searches concerning online content recommending ways to enhance your tan, whilst using sunbeds have soared.
+Google search volume data from August 2024 to July 2025 shows searches concerning online content recommending ways to increase your tan.
 In particular, the data shows:

 Our research highlights lots of products marketed to use with sunbeds that claim to speed up the tanning process.
 Examples include: